Bedding Shrinkage and Washing Temperatures: A Laundry Guide

 What is the impact of different washing temperatures on bedding?

 Different washing temperatures have varying impacts on bedding.
-Low temperatures like 20 or 30 degrees save energy and prevent excessive shrinking, but may not effectively remove tough stains.
-Higher temperatures like 60 or 90 degrees provide a deeper clean and kill bacteria, but can lead to more shrinkage and higher energy costs.
+Low temperatures like 20°C or 30°C save energy and prevent excessive shrinking but may not effectively remove tough stains.
+Higher temperatures like 60°C or 90°C provide a deeper clean and kill bacteria but can lead to more shrinkage and higher energy costs.
 The choice of temperature depends on the fabric and desired level of cleanliness.